Share Secrets for Privacy: Confidential Forecasting with Vertical Federated Learning: Introduction

-We thoroughly evaluate \algo on multiple fronts.
-First, we compare the forecasting accuracy of \algos and \algot with centralized state-of-the-art forecasters based on diffusion models~\cite{alcaraz2022diffusion}, Long Short Term Memory (LSTM), and SARIMAX with Maximum Likelihood Estimation (MLE)~\cite{hamilton2020time}.
-Second, we compare the communication costs of iterative and direct optimization of linear forecasters under different scaling scenarios, highlighting their trade-offs.
-We use a wide range of datasets: five public datasets (Air quality, flight passengers, SML 2010, PV Power, Rossman Sales) and one real dataset from \textbf{semiconductor manufacturing} for measuring chip overlays from noisy alignment sensor data.
+Our evaluation compares the forecasting accuracy of \algos and \algot with centralized state-of-the-art forecasters based on diffusion models~\cite{alcaraz2022diffusion}, Long Short Term Memory (LSTM), and SARIMAX with Maximum Likelihood Estimation (MLE)~\cite{hamilton2020time}.
+We also compare the communication costs of iterative and exact optimization of linear forecasters under different scaling scenarios, highlighting their trade-offs.
+We use a wide range of datasets: five public datasets (Air quality, flight passengers, SML 2010, PV Power, Rossman Sales) and one industrial semiconductor dataset for measuring chip overlays from alignment sensor data.